exec85/FTB/README.md

 This is an example of a gerneral search filter which you can adapt to all kind of filters you prefer.
 Always make sure that you check the max. buy price before you enter a value there.

-In the FTB settings you have also several options.
+In the FTB settings you have several options.
 I have prepared one set of settings that I recommend using for a normal session of 4-6 hours.

 ![image](https://github.com/exec85/FTB/assets/58392827/8ad15230-e58b-4f76-a8eb-b91d3de85800)